10 Light Pollution Filters for Astrophotography in the City

 Final Thoughts

-If you a looking for some specific advice on choosing the right light pollution filter for your needs, you should first know that the answer to that question depends on your unique imaging location.
+If you are looking for specific advice on choosing the right light pollution filter for your needs, you should first know that the answer depends on your unique imaging location.

 For example, if you are living in a neighborhood with yellow sodium vapor lights dotting the streets, you will likely experience different results than I do from my glowing “blue-white LED” backyard.

-I believe that the greatest test of a broadband RGB filter from the city is its ability to record natural-looking star colors, particularly the blues and yellows.
-The IDAS NGS1 blew me away when I photographed the Cocoon Nebula this summer.
+The greatest test of a broadband RGB filter from the city is its ability to record natural-looking star colors, particularly the blues and yellows.

 With careful image processing, these images can be adjusted to achieve a “near normal” looking color balance.
 Blend in some data shot using a broadband filter for star color, and you’ve got an impressive RGB image.

-However, a light pollution filter that is a great fit for your skies will make the task of processing the image much easier and more enjoyable.
+However, a light pollution filter that is a great fit for your skies will make processing the image much easier and more enjoyable.

 And if you can truly see a difference, why do you think a filter would make it worse?